russmckendrick/records/content/albums/welcome-2-club-xiii-23507621/index.md

 styles: ["Southern Rock", "Country Rock"]
 ---

-Welcome 2 Club XIII  is the fourteenth studio album by southern rock band Drive-By Truckers released on June 3, 2022.
+Welcome 2 Club XIII  is the fourteenth studio album by American rock band Drive-By Truckers, released on June 3, 2022.
 The album's title references one of the venues where the band first played near Muscle Shoals, Alabama.
-The autobiographical nature of the album's lyrics presents a welcomed return to form in contrast to the more politically charged songs from the band's previous albums.
-It features vocal contributions from Schaefer Llana, Mike Mills (from R.E.M.), and Margo Price.
+The autobiographical nature of the album's lyrics presents a contrast to the more politically charged songs from the band's previous albums.
+It features vocal contributions from Schaefer Llana, Mike Mills of R.E.M., and Margo Price.